palinalif/TomoriBot/help-commands-draft.md

   - Example: "Game night is every Friday at 8 PM", "Server motto is 'Stay positive!'", "We use #general for announcements"

 **Forgetting Things** 🗑️
-Use `/unlearn` to make me forget memories:
+Use `/forget` to make me forget memories:
-- **`/unlearn personalmemory`** - Remove personal facts about users
+- **`/forget personalmemory`** - Remove personal facts about users
-- **`/unlearn servermemory`** - Remove server-wide information
+- **`/forget servermemory`** - Remove server-wide information
 - View all memories first, then delete specific ones by their ID

 **How It Works:**
 - **Personal memories** are tied to you specifically across all servers
 - **Server memories** are shared by everyone in the server
 - I automatically recall relevant memories during conversations
-- Memories persist forever until you unlearn them
+- Memories persist forever until you forget them

 **Memory Tips:**
 - Teach me your preferences, nicknames, and important facts
 - Use server memories for shared information, inside jokes, or server culture
-- Review your memories periodically with `/unlearn list`
+- Review your memories periodically with `/forget list`
 - Keep memories concise and clear for best results

 **Footer Text**: Pro tip: The more you teach me, the more personalized our conversations become! • Want to change my personality?
 Try `/help customization`